AdobeDocs/commerce-php/src/pages/tutorials/frontend/custom-checkout/add-shipping-methods.md

 ---
-title: Customize the List of Shipping Methods | Commerce PHP Extensions
+title: Customize list of shipping methods | Commerce PHP Extensions
 description: Follow this tutorial to customize the list of available shipping methods in the Adobe Commerce and Magento Open Source checkout experience.
 ---